ben-denham/labtech/docs/tutorial.md

-To demonstrate this, let's extend our experimentation with a new post-processing step that will take the probabilities returned by one of our previous `ClassifierExperiment` tasks and assign a probability of `1` to the most likely class for each record (and conversely assigning a probability of `0` to all other classes).
+To demonstrate this, let's extend our experimentation with a new post-processing step that will take the probabilities returned by one of our previous `ClassifierExperiment` tasks and assign a probability of `1` to the most likely class for each record (and conversely assign a probability of `0` to all other classes).

 To achieve this, we will define a new `MinMaxProbabilityExperiment` task type that accepts a `ClassifierExperiment` as a parameter.
 Labtech will consider any task in a parameter to be a *dependency* of the task.
-Dependency tasks will be executed before any of their dependent tasks, allowing us to access the result from the `.result` attribute of the task parameter (i.e.
+Dependency tasks will be run before any of their dependent tasks, allowing us to access the result from the `.result` attribute of the task parameter (i.e. `self.classifier_experiment.result`):
-`self.classifier_experiment.result`):

 ``` {.python .code}
 import numpy as np